Positive Markov processes in Laplace duality: Laplace duality: semigroups

-The proof for $f^\downarrow$ is similar. \end{proof} We continue our exploration by putting in evidence a correspondence between the limiting distributions of two processes in Laplace duality.
-The following proposition, which relates the stationary distribution of one process to the ``extinction" probability of its dual, is a classical application of duality.
-See e.g. \cite[Section 5]{zbMATH01396203} for a treatment in the context of population genetics, and Schwartz \cite{zbMATH03573037} for an early contribution in this direction. \begin{proposition} Let $X$ be in Laplace duality (of whichever kind) with $Y$.
-The weak limit $\nu_x:=\lim_{t\to \infty}{X_t}_\star\PP_x $ exists (as a probability on $[0,\infty]$) and does not depend on $x\in (0,\infty)$ if and only if for all $y\in (0,\infty)$ the weak limit $\gamma^y:=\lim_{t\to\infty}{Y_t}_\star\PP^y$ exists (as a probability on $[0,\infty]$) and is carried by $\{0,\infty\}$.
-In that case the Laplace transform of the common $\nu:=\nu_x$ (any $x\in (0,\infty)$) is given by
+We close this (sub)section by putting in evidence a correspondence between the limiting laws of two processes in Laplace duality.
+See e.g. \cite[Section 5]{zbMATH01396203} for a treatment in the context of population genetics, and \cite{zbMATH03573037} for an early contribution in this direction. \begin{proposition} Let $X$ be in Laplace duality (of whichever kind) with $Y$.
+The following are equivalent: \begin{enumerate}[(a)] \item the weak limit $\nu_x:=\lim_{t\to \infty}{X_t}_\star\PP_x $ exists (as a probability on $[0,\infty]$) and does not depend on $x\in (0,\infty)$; \item for all $y\in (0,\infty)$ the weak limit $\gamma^y:=\lim_{t\to\infty}{Y_t}_\star\PP^y$ exists (as a probability on $[0,\infty]$) and is carried by $\{0,\infty\}$. \end{enumerate} When \ref{prop:LToflimitingdistribution.a}-\ref{prop:LToflimitingdistribution.b} are met, then the Laplace transform of the common $\nu:=\nu_x$ (any $x\in (0,\infty)$) is given by